 What could be more idyllic than spending the festive period in the Alps?
-Surrounded by beautiful mountain views, with (almost) guaranteed snow, the alps are a winter wonderland at the best of times and during the festive period they’re even better.
+Surrounded by beautiful mountain views, with (almost) guaranteed snow, the Alps are a winter wonderland at the best of times and during the festive period they’re even better.
 Still not convinced?
-Read on and we’ll tell you why Christmas in the alps will become your new tradition.
+Read on and we’ll tell you why Christmas in the Alps should become your new tradition.

 © David Andre, Courchevel

 We’ll start with the obvious.
 A white Christmas is almost guaranteed which would make a welcome change from the lack lustre weather the UK tends to be plighted with in December.
 Imagine waking up on Christmas day and skiing out the door of your accommodation onto pristine, snowy slopes before you settle down later for an alpine festive feast of your own or at the local restaurants.
 Count us in, see you on the slopes!

 Vin chaud, champagne and cheese a plenty, the French known how to celebrate!
 Le Réveillon is a special celebratory meal usually enjoyed on Christmas Eve and New Year.
 The meal consists of several courses, usually starting with champagne and amuse bouche such as foie gras and cheese platters.
 The main involves roast poultry stuffed with a chestnut filling and to top it all off bûche de Noël or crème caramel.
 Best of all, you wont have to spend precious hours you could be skiing cooking a feast if you don’t want to!
 In most resorts there are plenty of restaurants offering Christmas meals, served on Christmas Eve, as is traditional in France.
 If you are staying in a hotel many provide a special Christmas meal for their guests for an additional charge.